 You can install apps on the SD card, and use it the exact same as the internal storage.
 Other flagship phones don't allow this - their SD cards are restricted to media (music, movies, pictures).

-Pro Amazing camera
+Pro Good camera

 Colors can be muted in daylight shots, but the HTC 10 nails lowlight shots.
 No doubt the OIS and laser-assisted focusing helps here.

-Pro Really good screen
+Pro Really good screen quality

-HTC uses the newest IPS LCD 5 display, which can produce the same very saturated colors that you'd find on Amoled panels, or in the settings you can change it to be more realistic looking - like a traditional LCD panel.
+HTC uses the newest IPS LCD 5 display, which can produce very similar saturated colors that you'd find on Amoled panels, or in the settings you can change it to be more realistic looking - like a traditional LCD panel.
 The screen also responds faster than any other display out there, however this has never been a problem before.